- The House and Senate have passed a tax reform bill, paving the way for sweeping changes in the tax code.

 It is important to note that state level estate tax exemptions are often much lower than the federal level and are unaffected by this law.
 In addition, the temporary nature of the higher limit means that if you have an estate plan, you should proceed carefully before making any changes.

 "While a further increase in the estate tax exemption will help some families avoid this tax at the federal level," says Kevin Ruth, head of wealth planning and personal trust at Fidelity, "it remains important for all households to have a current estate plan that helps ensure their wishes are carried out and reduces the cost of transferring assets as part of an estate."

 The AMT was designed to prevent high-income individuals from avoiding income tax by piling up deductions.
 It is essentially a parallel method for calculating your income tax liability.

 The tax reform law makes changes designed to limit the impact of the tax.
 The law will raise the minimum income level at which the AMT could apply, from $50,600 to $70,300 for individuals and from $78,750 to $109,400 for couples married filing jointly.

 New corporate tax rate and pass-through tax rate

 Corporate tax rates will be cut to 21% beginning in 2018.
 That tax cut is not scheduled to expire.

 Pass-through businesses, businesses structured as sole proprietorships, partnerships, and S-corporations, will be taxed at individual tax rates, but will be able to deduct 20% of income.
 To prevent high-income individuals from taking advantage of this deduction, it would only be available to couples filing jointly with incomes below $315,000.
-For income above that level, the deduction would be limited to half of the W-2 wages or the individual's portion of the pass-through entity's income.
+For income above that level, the rules are complex but it appears that certain kinds of businesses might still be eligible for a partial deduction.

 The plan would let businesses fully expense new equipment right away, but the provision would eventually expire.